JakkuSakura/jeekrs.com/source/_posts/Why you need f64.md

 Let's take some extreme examples.

-Curreny price of SHIB is 0.00002647, and one need to buy at least 1 SHIB on BinanceSpot, it's within the precision
+Currency price of SHIB is 0.00002647, and one need to buy at least 1 SHIB on BinanceSpot, it's within the precision

 If one buys (1Billion-1)=99999999 SHIB, it's $26470 USD, decimal points are 4 + 9 = 13, still a breeze to handle it with f64